dojo/docs/dojox/layout/RotatorContainer.rst

 The RotatorContainer cycles through the child panes with a crossfade transition.

 This widget is on the verge of being deprecated.
-It has been replaced by the `dojox.widget.AutoRotator <dojox/widget/AutoRotator>`_, a lightweight version that has more features and doesn't require dijit.
+It has been replaced by the :ref:`dojox.widget.AutoRotator <dojox/widget/AutoRotator>`, a lightweight version that has more features and doesn't require dijit.

 =====
 Usage
 =====

-Since the RotatorContainer is a layout widget, it's children must be a layout widget such as a `dijit.layout.ContentPane <dijit/layout/ContentPane>`_.
+Since the RotatorContainer is a layout widget, it's children must be a layout widget such as a :ref:`dijit.layout.ContentPane <dijit/layout/ContentPane>`.

 ====================  =======  ========================================================================================
 Parameter             Type     Description